 Some people think the living kombucha culture looks like a mushroom, which is probably why it has been called "mushroom tea."
 However the culture is not a mushroom, but a SCOBY (Symbiotic Colony of Bacteria and Yeast.)

-We believe food should be as local as is practically possible and therefore we don't ship.
+We believe food should be as local as is practically possible and therefore we don't ship direct to customers.
 Kombucha is heavy, and shipping it requires a lot of energy.
-If you are located in the southeast region, please let us (and our retailers) know where you'd like to be able to find Buchi by emailing us (add link to contact us form).
-If you're outside the southeast, please support your local kombucha brewer.
+If you are located outside the southeast region, please let us (and our retailers) know where you'd like to be able to find Buchi by emailing us.
+If we are not local to you, we are still excited to share our brew with you.
+Since we are a part of a growing community of craft brewers we also love it when you support your local kombucha brewer too!

 Well you can if you really want to, we gently shake it from time to time, but it's carbonated and you might get it all over yourself.
 Buchi is much more useful as a drink than a body lotion (though it can be used as a shampoo or facial mask!)